 Layering continues to be on-trend in 2023 but in a fresh way.
 Add lots of texture and color by layering them in on top of one another.
 Think outside the box as you plan your approach and don't forget that every element in your kitchen i an opportunity for texture or color.

 Natural wood floors, pink cabinetry on the island, colored marble countertops, a bold green backsplash all add color without being overwhelming.

-Likewise, a wood floor in a herringbone pattern, smooth and neutral cabinets, a brick backsplash or accent wall, and luxurious textiles for the drapery all add a dash of this and that to the design for an overall effect that's engaging but not confusing.
+Likewise, a wood floor in a herringbone pattern, smooth and neutral cabinets, a brick backsplash, and luxurious textiles all add an overall effect that's engaging but not confusing.

 Open Up Shelving

 Open shelving is well established as a trend with staying power.
 It’s one that crops up from time to time in the trends and never really looks out of place.